Forburnt/Misc/misc_1.md

 ## Content

 ## Notes
-[^wip]: Content to be filled until the v1.0 release.
+[^wip]: Content to be filled in until the v1.0 release.
 [^todo]: Content to be filled in sometime later (possibly after v1.0).
 [^vb]: Versbanhm, a [constructed language](https://en.wikipedia.org/wiki/Constructed_language) of mine associated with the Universum lore.